HardlyDifficult/Tutorials/Chapter3.md

 <hr></details>
 <details><summary>What's the difference between setting transform.position and using myBody.MovePosition?</summary>

-Updates to the Transform directly will teleport your character immediatelly and bypass all physics logic.
+Updates to the Transform directly will teleport your character immediately and bypass all physics logic.

-Using the rigidbody.MovePosition method will interpellate (i.e. smoothly transition) the object to its new postion and give consideration to other forces on that object.
-It's very fast, but if you try and watch closely, MovePosition may animate a few frames on the way to the target position instead of going there immediatelly.
+Using the rigidbody.MovePosition method will interpolate (i.e. smoothly transition) the object to its new position and give consideration to other forces on that object.
+It's very fast, but if you try and watch closely, MovePosition may animate a few frames on the way to the target position instead of going there immediately.

 We are not suggesting one approach should always be used over the other - consider the use case and how you want your game to feel, sometimes teleporting is exactly the feature you're looking for.

 Be careful when you change position using either of these methods as opposed to using forces on the rigidbody.
 It's possible that you teleport right into the middle of another object.
 The next frame, Unity will try to react to that collision state and this may result in objects popping out in strange ways.

 In this component we are setting transform.position for the teleport effect.
-If rigidbody.MovePosition was used instead, occasionally issues may arrise as MovePosition competes with other forces on the object.
+If rigidbody.MovePosition was used instead, occasionally issues may arise as MovePosition competes with other forces on the object.

 </details>